Skip to Content

 workingMemory?:

 Configuration for working memory feature that allows persistent storage of user information across conversations.
-The 'use' setting determines how working memory updates are handled - either through text stream tags or tool calls.
 Working memory uses Markdown format to structure and store continuously relevant information.

 threads?: